RealityBending/Pyllusion/paper/paper.md

 It aims to be a project for facilitating the running of experiments in PsychoPy and is open for further collaboration in view of improvements in features and bug fixes.
 <!--talk more about open science. plan to add more illusions and support to more output engines eg., neuropsydia, opensesame -->

+While illusions are of number (there are even machine learning algorithms generating visual illusions [REF]), a subset of them is commonly used (for historical reasons mainly, as well as for their relative simplicity).
+This set of classical, well-described, illusions, such as the Delboeuf, the Ponzo [ETC], is the primary focus of ***Pyllusion***.
+That said, due to the open and collaborative nature of the software, new illusions can always be added depending on the needs of the community.